Msg

 msgServer

-methods can retrieve the auxiliary information or services using the environment variable, it is always located in the keeper:
+methods can retrieve the auxiliary information or services using the environment variable, it is should always be located in the keeper.

 processing usually follows these 3 steps: